Modlite Weapon Light

 The weapon light industry has been dominated by one or two major companies for the past decade.
 That is, until now.
 Enter Modlite Systems – the new kids on the block with superior weapon lights in both form and function.
 With several light-head and body options, the user can craft the perfect light for the task at hand.

-This package includes one 5700K Cool White Light Head, one Body, two appropriately sized rechargeable batteries, and a Nitecore battery charger.
+This package includes one 5700K Cool White Light Head, one Body, one appropriately sized rechargeable battery, and a battery charger.

 There are two options for Light Heads: